 \subsection{Evaluation of the proposed framework stages}

 \textbf{Stage \#1: Action Recognition}.
-We evaluated state-of-the-art video-language models, including XCLIP, TC-CLIP, and ViFi-CLIP on our student classroom action test set (containing 48 instances) under zero-shot and few-shot protocols.
+We evaluated state-of-the-art video-language models, including XCLIP \cite{ni2022expanding}, TC-CLIP \cite{kim2024leveraging}, and ViFi-CLIP \cite{rasheed2023fine} on our student classroom action test set (46 instances) under zero-shot and few-shot protocols.
 For the zero-shot setting, the ViFi-CLIP achieved 52.1\% top-1 accuracy, which is far from satisfactory.
 We attribute this poor performance to the model's fine-tuning on general web videos (Kinetics-400).
 While this bridges the image-video gap for general tasks, it fails to capture the subtle, fine-grained differences in our domain, such as differences between reading and writing.
 For the few-shot setting, as shown in \cref{table:comparison_ar_models}, we note that the performance improves for all methods as the number of shots increases.
 Across most values of K, ViFi-CLIP achieves the highest accuracy, with particularly noticeable gains in the low- and mid-shot regimes, demonstrating that it can be effectively adapted to our specialized domain with minimal data.
-For example, ViFi-CLIP achieves gains of 2.1\%, 4.2\%, and 2.1\%, compared to XCLIP at K=4, K=8, and K=16, respectively.
+For example, ViFi-CLIP achieves gains of 4.5\%,2.2\%, and 4.6\%, compared to XCLIP at k=2, K=4, and K=8, respectively.

-\textbf{Stage \#2: Temporal action segmentation}. \cref{table:comparison_segmentation} shows the comparison of Gemini 2.5 Pro, which is a multimodal large language model, and Gemini 2.5 flash with the proposed VLM action parsing on the student engagement dataset, which provides dense action labels for each 2-minute video.
-We curated a prompt describing the task that should be performed on the given 2-min video as shown in \cref{fig:action_segm_prompt}.
+\textbf{Stage \#2: Temporal action segmentation (TAS)}. \cref{table:comparison_segmentation} shows the comparison of Gemini 2.5 Pro and Gemini 2.5 Flash, which are multimodal large language models (MLLMs), with the proposed VLM action parsing on the student engagement dataset, which provides dense action labels for each 2-minute video.
+For MLLMs, we curated a prompt describing the task to be performed on the given 2-min video (see supplementary material \ref{sec:TAC_prompt} for details).